Sago Mine disaster: West Virginia University

-Mark Memmott, a media issues reporter for USA Today said, "Out there in the real world the story is that mines aren’t safe, and why did it take so long for rescuers to get there....
-Just because we did this panel doesn’t mean we think the media blowing it is the big story."
-According to Memmott, the New York Times, without directly quoting Joe Thornton, West Virginia's deputy secretary for the Department of Military Affairs and Public Safety said Thornton had confirmed "rescued miners were being examined at the mine shortly before midnight and would soon be taken to nearby hospitals.
-Mr. Thornton said he did not know details of their medical condition."
+Mark Memmott, a media issues reporter for USA Today said, "Out there in the real world the story is that mines aren't safe, and why did it take so long for rescuers to get there ...
+Just because we did this panel doesn't mean we think the media blowing it is the big story."
+According to Memmott, The New York Times, without directly quoting Joe Thornton, West Virginia's deputy secretary for the Department of Military Affairs and Public Safety said Thornton had confirmed "rescued miners were being examined at the mine shortly before midnight and would soon be taken to nearby hospitals.
+Mr. Thornton said he did not know details of their medical condition".

 C-SPAN's American Perspectives: Katrina Recovery & W.V.
 Mining Disaster aired the forum on February 18, 2006, and has a video of the forum available online as clip 24738.

 West Virginia legislation: SB 247

-After the Sago Mine disaster, the state legislature passed Gov. Joe Manchin's SB247 on the January 23, 2006, the same day it was submitted.
+After the Sago Mine disaster, the state legislature passed Governor Joe Manchin's SB247 on the January 23, 2006, the same day it was submitted.
 The bill created a new mine emergency-response system and required coal companies to provide miners with additional emergency air supplies, communications equipment and tracking devices.
-The governor signed the bill into law on January 27, 2006.
+Manchin signed the bill into law on January 27, 2006.
 Provisions of the law and its history of passage are available on the state legislature's website.

 Emergency rules

-In a story in the Charleston Gazette on February 3, 2006, "Manchin mine rules contain no deadlines", staff writer Ken Ward Jr. reported on emergency rules filed February 1, 2006, with WV Secretary of State Betty Ireland to implement the law.
+In a story in the Charleston Gazette on February 3, 2006, "Manchin mine rules contain no deadlines", staff writer Ken Ward Jr. reported on emergency rules filed February 1, 2006, with West Virginia Secretary of State Betty Ireland to implement the law.

 The Manchin administration could have put the requirements into effect as soon as Ireland approved them, or in 42 days if she took no action.
-The Governor must have submitted the rules for a public comment period and revised them accordingly.
+Manchin must have submitted the rules for a public comment period and revised them accordingly.
 The emergency rules could have remained in effect for 15 months.
 Final rules required legislative approval, which was likely to take place in the 2007 session.

 Federal legislation

 S.2231

 On February 1, 2006, Senator Robert Byrd (D-WV) introduced a bill to direct the Secretary of Labor to prescribe additional coal mine safety standards and require additional penalties for habitual violators.
-The bills was referred to the Committee on Health, Education, Labor, and Pensions.
+The bill was referred to the Committee on Health, Education, Labor, and Pensions.
 Initial cosponsors were Democrats Richard Durbin (IL), Tom Harkin (IA), Ted Kennedy (MA), Barack Obama (IL) and Jay Rockefeller (WV).
 The status of the bill can be tracked on Congress.gov, the Library of Congress's legislative information system.

 Senator Byrd outlined some of the provisions of the bill on his Senate website.

 Statements made by Senators Byrd, Rockefeller, Reid and Kennedy regarding the introduction of this bill were published in the 2006 Congressional Record, pages S447 to S452.